frc3512/Robot-2020/README.md

 ### Simulation GUI

-* `./gradlew simulateCpp`
+* `./gradlew simulateNative`

-This runs a debug build of the robot code in the simulation GUI.
+This runs a release build of the robot code in the simulation GUI.

 ### API documentation